-Keep in mind that this conversation might need to occur multiple times and you may want to start introducing concepts well before the older road user is at a point of crisis so that they can be part of the discussion, planning, and implementation.
+Keep in mind that this conversation might need to occur multiple times.
+You may want to start introducing concepts well before the older road user is at a point of crisis so they can be part of the discussion, planning, and implementation.
 Some tips to keep in mind include:

 - Be supportive

 - Approach the conversation with kindness and compassion.

 - Gather information and plan your conversation.